PPhat948/Movies-Analyze/README.md

 - Distribution of rating
 - Correlation heatmap
 - Trend of Total Movies
-- Average Movie Rating Per years
+- Average Rating Per years
 - Top 10 Movies
 ### 3.Summmary insights
 - Most movie rating are in 6-8.
-- Year with highest average movies rating are in 2018
+- Year with highest average rating are in 2018
-- Top 10 Movies in 2018 are:
+- Top 10 TV-Series in 2018 are:
   - Naui Ajusshi
   - My next guest needs no introduction with david letterman
   - Yeh Meri Family